Tucker Barnhart Player Props: Cubs vs. Marlins

-On Saturday, Tucker Barnhart (.111 batting average in his past 10 games, with a double, two walks and two RBI) and the Chicago Cubs play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
-First pitch is at 2:20 PM ET.
+After hitting .148 with a double, two walks and two RBI in his past 10 games, Tucker Barnhart and the Chicago Cubs take on the Miami Marlins (who will hand the ball to Sandy Alcantara) at 2:20 PM ET on Sunday.

-He had a hitless showing in his previous game (0-for-3) against the Nationals.
+He had a one-hit showing in his last game (1-for-3) against the Marlins.

 Tucker Barnhart Game Info & Props vs. the Marlins